-Machine learning and big data analytics are ideally suited for the classification and detection of various properties of physical systems (e.g., atmosphere, ocean, and the solid earth) with extraordinary precision in the presence of an enormous amount of disparate data.
-They are also highly effective tools for developing models and making predictions where data are sparse, and the uncertainty is high.
-For example, machine learning techniques are currently being developed to detect rare but extremely dangerous events such as tsunamis, submarine earthquakes, and volcanoes.
+Machine learning and big data analytics are ideally suited for the classification and detection of various properties of physical systems (e.g., atmosphere, ocean, and the solid earth), with extraordinary precision in the presence of an enormous amount of disparate data.
+They are also highly effective tools for developing models and making predictions where data are sparse, and uncertainty is high.
+For example, machine-learning techniques are currently being developed to detect rare but extremely dangerous events such as tsunamis, submarine earthquakes, and volcanoes.
 The pairing of machine learning with Bayesian statistics combines multiple prediction tools that can provide more reliable forecasts and a detailed understanding of the uncertainties inherent in forecasting in general.
 As such, these tools can help solve the problem of estimating current states in physical systems where it is difficult to conduct in situ observations, such as in the deep ocean and polar ice caps, and assisting in accurate weather, climate, and solid earth predictions.

 Ben Kirtman, PhD

 Deputy Director, Institute for Data Science and Computing